 Walking in the Light

 Until the time when God makes everything new, we are to seek to live holy and righteous lives.
-John said we are to “walk in the light as He is in the light” (v.
-7).
-He said that when we do, we have fellowship with Him and with others in the body of Christ and enjoy the joy-filled life we desire.
+John said we are to “walk in the light as He is in the light” (Jn.
+1.7).
+He said that when we do, we have fellowship with Him and with others in the body of Christ and enjoy the joy-filled life God desires for us.

-We maintain that right relationship with Him and others by “keeping short accounts”—by not letting sin and strife and conflict just lay there.
+We maintain that right relationship with Him and others by “keeping short accounts”—by not just ignoring our sin or being involved in strife and conflict.
 We need to be good repenters, quick to go to God when we’ve sinned against Him and quick to go to others to seek forgiveness and accept our responsibility in any problem.

 “If we say that we have no sin, we deceive ourselves, and the truth is not in us.
 If we confess our sins, He is faithful and just to forgive us our sins and to cleanse us from all unrighteousness” (vv.
 9-10).

 Are you really a person of prayer or are you more of a Christian fatalist?
 What will your goals for prayer be in the coming New Year?

 Are you walking in the light of God’s Word and allowing Him to show you areas where you need to grow and change?

 In the next few days, we’ll talk about false teachers, friendship, judgment, the Rapture, the Tribulation, the rise of evil, spiritual adultery, spiritual maturity, and discuss the question, “How we can turn the world upside down like the disciples did in the first century?”

 Be sure to sign up here so you won’t miss any of these upcoming daily posts.
 Sign up now for a chance to win a bible and journal.
 See the details below.

 Getting ready for 2018 with a Chance to Win a Bible & Journal